osvik/simplecsv/README.md

 Use ^ and $ in the regular expression to match exact results.

+Please note that `MatchInField`, unlike `MatchInColumn` never includes the header in the search result.

 ## To do

 * Boolean operators OR, AND and NOT